bkniffler/landa/README.md

 - Typescript transpilation, with or without typechecking enabled
 - Dev Server with automatic reloading on changes
-- Production builds including dependencies
+- Production builds including dependency installation
 - Invocation with pre-defined request data

 ## Table of Contents